lakruzz/gh-phlow/README.md

-# Our Default Github issues Workflow
+# Our Default Github Issues Workflow

 This repository is a template for our default Github issues workflow in Praqma.
 We use the workflow for our Github repositories that uses Githubs issues.